MarkPKCollier/CS4400-assignment-3/README.md

 I implement a AFS style distributed file system.
 In particular I implement [AFS v2](http://pages.cs.wisc.edu/~remzi/OSTEP/dist-afs.pdf).

-The server offers open and close operations and promises to notify clients to changes in the file state via callbacks.
-This means the server maintains some state on each open request, but empirically this was found necessary to scale AFS.
+The server offers fetch and store operations and promises to notify clients to changes in the file state via callbacks.
+This means the server maintains some state on each fetch request, but empirically this was found necessary to scale AFS.

+The server exposes a RESTful API that the client communicates with.
+The client is a Python library that can be imported into another Python program and provides transparent access to the distributed file system.
+A user of this library would see little difference to using the standard Python I/O library.

-Each client maintains a lightweight HTTP server which accepts callbacks and invalidates the local cache accordingly.
+Transparently to the library user, each client maintains a lightweight HTTP server which accepts callbacks from the server and invalidates the local cache accordingly.

 When a file is opened the client caches it locally and subsequent read and write operations are made locally.
-When the file is closed, these changes are pushed to the server.
+When the file is closed, any changes are pushed to the server.

 I implement a flat file system, so the mechanisms specified in AFS v2 for reducing server load via caching directory traversals are unnecessary.